 - Gather the items on the checklist, as described on the Safety Planning Checklist page, and have them stored at a friend or family member's house.

 - Determine who would be able to let you stay with them or would lend you money.

-- Keep the shelter/hotline numbers and some money, cell-phone, calling card with you at all times.
+- Keep the shelter/hotline numbers and some money, cell phone, and calling card with you at all times.
 Some mobile carriers provide 911 cell phones to victims (which could be placed in a safe location, to be used in an emergency.)

 - Review your safety plan as often as possible in order to plan the safest way to leave the abuser.

 - If you plan to use a computer to learn more about leaving, please be careful that the abuser is not made aware of this activity.

 Leaving the abuser can be a very dangerous time.
 Your safety plan is very important.
 Advocates can also help you create a safety plan for your situation.